Dark Mode Texture Pack 1.20, 1.20.2 → 1.19, 1.19.4

 Dark Mode texture pack compared to Minecraft vanilla (before)Dark Mode texture pack compared to Minecraft vanilla (after)

-How to install the Dark Mode Texture Pack
+How To Install Dark Mode Texture Pack

 3. Launch Minecraft.

-4. Click on “Options” in the main menu.
+4. Click "Options" on the main menu.

-5. In the options menu, go to the submenu “Resource Packs”.
+5. In the options, go to the submenu “Resource Packs”.

-6. Click on “Open Pack Folder” at the bottom left.
+6. Click "Open Pack Folder" at the bottom left to see a folder titled "resourcepacks".

-8. You will see the pack on the left half of the resource pack screen.
-If it is not displayed in Minecraft, you need to unzip the file.
+8. You will see the pack on the left side of the resource pack selection menu.
+Unzip the file if you can't see the pack.

-9. Move the cursor to the pack logo and click the arrow pointing to the right.
+9. Hover over the pack thumbnail and click the arrow pointing right.

 Dark Mode Texture Pack Download